RichieMitish/richiemitish/_portfolio/02-feature.md

 ---
 layout: single
-title: "Feature description and howto's"
+title: "Feature info and howto's"
 excerpt: "Different level tutorials on how to work with a certain feature"
 header:
   teaser: /assets/images/teasers/rates.png